31 Enterprise St, Bundaberg Qld 4670

 • delivery and assessment resources appropriate to the methods of delivery and assessment requirements; and

-• relevant Training Package and/or accredited course documents and support materials, with necessary copyright authorisations.
+• relevant Units of Competence documents and support materials, with necessary copyright authorisations.

-Delivery strategies utilised by ASTA are always selected to best achieve the required elements of competence while giving full consideration to the learning style of the participant.
+Delivery strategies utilised by Australian Safety and Training Alliance are always selected to best achieve the required elements of competence while giving full consideration to the learning style of the client.
 The provision of training may include a flexible combination of off and on-the-job delivery and assessment.

-ASTA has demonstrable experience and skill in providing or facilitating assessments which meet the endorsed components of relevant training package(s) and/or accredited courses in the areas of recognition sought.
+Australian Safety and Training Alliance has demonstrable experience and skill in providing or facilitating assessments which meet the endorsed components of relevant Units of Competence in the areas of recognition sought.

-ASTA is committed to ensuring valid and reliable assessment of achievements against industry competency standards and all assessment undertaken by ASTA remains consistent with the National Assessment Principles and the requirements of Training Packages.
+Australian Safety and Training Alliance is committed to ensuring valid and reliable assessment of achievements against industry competency standards and all assessment undertaken by Australian Safety and Training Alliance remains consistent with the National Assessment Principles.

 • Reliable

-All assessment methods and procedures will ensure that units of competency are assessed consistently and that there is always consistency in the interpretation of evidence.
+All assessment methods and procedures will ensure that Unit of Competency are assessed consistently and that there is always consistency in the interpretation of evidence.

 • Flexible

-Assessment will be offered in the workplace (on-the-job), in the training environment (off- the-job), in a combination of both or via recognition of prior learning/recognition of current competence.
-ASTA will ensure that all assessment methods and practices allow for diversity with regard to how, where and when competence has been/will be acquired.
+Assessment will be offered in the workplace (on-the-job), in the training environment (off-the-job), in a combination of both or via recognition of prior learning/recognition of current competence.
+Australian Safety and Training Alliance will ensure that all assessment methods and practices allow for diversity with regard to how, where and when competence has been/will be acquired.

 • Fair